inet-framework/inet-showcases/visualizer/radiomediumactivity/doc/index.rst

 collisions.

-The simulation slows down whenever there is a signal boundary propagating on the playground, even when there is also a signal with no boundary present.
+The simulation slows down whenever there is a signal boundary propagating on the scene, even when there is also a signal with no boundary present.
 Such is the case in the above video. ``source1`` starts transmitting, and the signal edge is propagating.
-When it reaches the farthest node, ``source2``, the signal is present on the entire playground, and the simulation speeds up.
-When ``source2`` starts transmitting, the simulation slows down again, despite that ``source1``'s signal is still present on the entire playground.
+When it reaches the farthest node, ``source2``, the signal is present on the entire scene, and the simulation speeds up.
+When ``source2`` starts transmitting, the simulation slows down again, despite that ``source1``'s signal is still present on the entire scene.

 Generally, several signals being present at a receiving node doesn't necessarily cause collision.
 One of the signals might not be strong